swiftype/app-search-rails-tutorial/README.md

 end
 ```

-You can run this from the command line.
+Lets run this now from the command line.
 Consider watching the log file in another terminal so you can see it in action (`tail -f log/development.log` works well for this purpose.)

 ```console
 jgr@prompt:~/app-search-rails-tutorial$ rails app_search:seed